diego-renato/desafio-iafront/ANALISES.md

 * The standard, min-max and max abs scalers(in this order) have the best results because they don't modify the distributions of the points and also have similar statistics(mean and variance).
 * The methods selected are standard, min-max and max abs scalers.
 * The distribution are not affected by the time as we can see in the graphics.
 * The variable price is continuous uniform distributed(all points have the same weight).
+Some others variables have the same behavior(continuous uniform distribution).
 # 5. The optimal number of clusters
 <b>OBS.</b> Because the distribution of the variables considered for clustering are not affected by the time, I decided to make decisions(optimal *K* and best clustering method) taking a sample like 1 week.